Types of Fuel Additives

 All diesel users dread the sound of Gel Point and Pour Point.
 These represent the point where diesel fuel becomes a gel and respectively where it starts to flow slower than normal.

 For the diesel to be usable again, the temperature of the fuel needs to rise over the gel point and that is not an easy task in colder environments.
 It's better to prevent this all together by using an anti-gelling additive.
-These additives (as outlined above under Fuel Line Anti-freeze) use a unique blend of co-polymers that prevent the formation of crystals by lowering both the Gel Point as well as the Pour Point to enable efficient use of diesel fuel even in extreme cold conditions.
+These fuel additives (as outlined above under Fuel Line Anti-freeze) use a unique blend of co-polymers that prevent the formation of crystals by lowering both the Gel Point as well as the Pour Point to enable efficient use of diesel fuel even in extreme cold conditions.

 How can you know if your diesel fuel is starting to change states?

 When diesel starts to get thicker, the liquid flows slower and has a hard time passing smaller cavities.
-When this happens you can experience sluggish performance and an acceleration that is not responding properly.
+Once this happens you can experience sluggish performance and an acceleration that is not responding properly.

 Even though your diesel fuel is not gelled up and you have pressure in your fuel rail, the amount of fuel and pressure that should enter the combustion chamber is actually much lower because the fuel delivery system is becoming partially clogged.